petkopara/PetkoparaCrudGeneratorBundle/README.md

 ## Features
 * Pagination
 * Filtering
-* Show/hide bulk delete action for multiple rows
+* Bulk actions(delete) on multiple rows
+* Delete from index
+* Set your base template in the generated views.
 * Possibility to set the path for all the generated files (by default in app/Resources).
+* Filtering, bulk a write are optional and you are able skip them.

 ## Screenshot